MANAGE YOUR SHARED ACCOUNTS AND PASSWORDS SECURELY

 Automatically Discover Systems and Service Accounts

-Windows, Linux and UNIX systems and their associated service accounts are automatically discovered in Active Directory and taken under management.
+Windows, and domain-joined Linux and UNIX systems and their associated service accounts are automatically discovered in Active Directory and taken under management.
 Domain accounts used to launch Windows services and scheduled tasks on infrastructure and endpoints are also discovered and managed.
+For resources not in Active Directory, Centrify’s port scanning discovery method can discover network devices, Windows, Linux and UNIX systems, as well as local accounts.

 Secure Checkout of Account Passwords